BenoitHeintzCSU/lpro_ait_tp1_team2/docs/procedures/test/Motor_program_test.md

 | Rotating motor 2s (anticlockwise)   | Rotation + ON LED     |     |      |
 | Rotating motor 2s (normal clockwise)     | Rotation + OFF LED       |       |   |

+## 3. Criterion of acceptability and refusal :

 - **If the supposed situation matches with the observed one, we can validate the test of the motor.**